nodejs/node/doc/api/esm.md

 `shortCircuit: true` also triggers an exception.
 These errors are to help prevent unintentional breaks in the chain.

+Hooks are run in a separate thread, isolated from the main.
+That means it is a different [realm](https://tc39.es/ecma262/#realm).
+The hooks thread may be terminated by the main thread at any time, so do not depend on asynchronous operations to (like `console.log`) complete.

 #### `resolve(specifier, context, nextResolve)`

 <!-- YAML